rranjos/siemens-ix-explorer/README.md

-# 🎨 SiemenThis project was created to demonstrate the practical implementation of ## 🛠️ Technologies Used
+# 🎨 This project was created to demonstrate the practical implementation of Card List Navigators  🛠️ Technologies Used

 ### Core